airbytehq/airbyte/docs/understanding-airbyte/json-avro-conversion.md

 }
 ```

 This is not supported in Avro schema.
-As a compromise, the converter creates a union, \["string", "number"\], which is less stringent:
+As a compromise, the converter creates a union, `["null", "string", "number"]`, which is less stringent:

 ```json
 {